maekawataiki/strapi-on-aws-with-cdk/README.md

 # Strapi on AWS with CDK

-This is a sample CDK project to deploy [Strapi](https://strapi.io/) on AWS using the [AWS Cloud Development Kit (CDK)](https://docs.aws.amazon.com/cdk/v2/guide/home.html) with best practices of AWS, CDK, and Strapi.
+This is a sample CDK project to deploy [Strapi](https://strapi.io/) on AWS using the [AWS Cloud Development Kit (CDK)](https://docs.aws.amazon.com/cdk/v2/guide/home.html) with best practices for AWS, CDK, and Strapi.

 It provides an easy way to set up a production-ready Strapi application on AWS with a serverless and highly available architecture, managed database, and secure access.